YSFKDR/Network_Security/README.md

 # Network Security Tool

 **Network Security Tool** is a home network security monitoring and reporting tool.
-It captures network traffic data, device inventory, and alerts, and generates user-friendly HTML reports that are sent via email weekly.
+It captures network traffic data, device inventory, and alerts, and generates user-friendly HTML reports that are sent via email.

+**Note:** This tool was created on Linux, and the instructions are primarily for Linux users.
+If you are using a different operating system, you might need to adjust the commands accordingly.

 ## Features